Samuel-2626/django-lang/article.md

 **How does it work?**

-`django-parler` generates a separate database table for each model that contains translations.
-This table includes all the translated fields and a foreign key for the original object that the translation belongs to.
-It also contains a language field, since each row stores the content for a single language.
+`django-parler` will create a separate database table for each model that contains translations.
+This table includes all the translated fields.
+It also as a foreign key to link to the original object.

 `django-parler` as already been installed as part of the dependencies, therefore, all you need to do is to add it as part of your installed apps